joaks1/PyMsBayes/doc/source/tutorials/background.rst

    The number of divergence models for 10 taxa.

+As we can see, for 10 taxa, there are over 40,000 different models of divergence with five divergence-time parameters, whereas there is only one model with one or 10 divergence-time parameters.
-As a result, if we look at the prior probability of each divergence model with :math:`1,2,\ldots,10` divergence-time parameters, we see that it is *very* non-uniform (Figure probability_of_models_).
+Thus, if we place a uniform prior on the *number* of divergence-time parameters, as is done in |msbayes|_, the prior probability of each *divergence model* with :math:`1,2,\ldots,10` divergence-time parameters is *very* non-uniform (Figure probability_of_models_).

 .. _probability_of_models: